IreneKilgannon/pands-weekly-tasks/README.md

 __Output__

+If a positive integer is entered the output is:
     Please enter a positive integer: 16
     16 8 4 2 1

 If a negative integer is entered the output is:
     Please enter a positive integer: -16
     Error.
 You entered -16, which is not a positive integer.

 If a floating point number is entered the output is:
     Please enter a positive integer: 9.56
     Error.
 Number must be an integer.